-The Berkeley Pit water-level elevation was surveyed each month to coincide with monthly water-level monitoring in wells and mine shafts.
-Figure 2-42 is a hydrograph showing the pit's water-level rise since 1995.
+The Berkeley Pit water-level elevation was surveyed each month to coincide with monthly waterlevel monitoring in wells and mine shafts.
+The hydrograph in figure 2-42 shows the pit's water-level rise since 1995.

 Figure 2-42.
-Water-level hydrograph of Berkeley Pit, 1995-2009.
+Water-level hydrograph of Berkeley Pit, 1995-2010.

 The overall trend is similar to that of previous years.
 Four noticeable changes on figure 2-42 show the influence of physical changes on water-level rise.
-The first change represents a decrease in the filling rate (seen as a change in slope on the graph) when the HSB drainage diversion occurred in April of 1996; the second is an almost instantaneous water-level rise from the September 1998 landslide; the third depicts an increased filling rate (seen as a change in slope on the graph) following MR's June 2000 suspension of mining and the subsequent inflow of water from the HSB drainage to the pit; and the fourth shows the decrease in filling rate as a result of the HSB water-treatment plant coming on-line in November 2003 and the diversion of HSB drainage water away from the pit.
+The first change represents a decrease in the filling rate (seen as a change in slope on the graph) when the HSB drainage diversion occurred in April of 1996; the second is an almost instantaneous water-level rise from the September 1998 landslide; the third depicts an increased filling rate (seen as a change in slope on the graph) following MR's June 2000 suspension of mining and the subsequent inflow of water from the HSB drainage to the pit; and the fourth shows the decrease in filling rate as a result of the HSB watertreatment plant coming on-line in November 2003 and the diversion of HSB drainage water away from the pit.
 From April 1996 through June 2000, water from the HSB drainage was diverted and incorporated into the mining and milling process.
 Following the June 2000 suspension of mining, water from the HSB drainage was again allowed to flow into the Berkeley Pit.
 The volume of water allowed to enter the pit exceeded 3.2 billion gallons from July 2000 through November 2003 when the water-treatment plant became operable.
 This represents an average flow of 1,820 gallons per minute (gpm) during the period of mine suspension.
-The overall Berkeley Pit water-level rise for 2009 was 7.17 ft compared to 6.63 ft for 2008, 6.90 ft for 2007, 7.69 ft for 2006, 7.03 ft in 2005, 7.68 ft in 2004 and 13.08 ft in 2003.
+The overall Berkeley Pit water-level rise for 2010 was 7.32 ft, compared to 7.17 ft for 2009.
 Table 2.3.1 summarizes the changes in handling HSB water and other events that influenced changes in Berkeley Pit water-level filling rates.